|SSM Cardinal Glennon Children's Medical Center|

 How Much Vitamin D Do I Need?

-The American Academy of Pediatrics recommends that teens get 600 IU (international units) of vitamin D per day.
-Ask your doctor about taking a daily multivitamin or vitamin D-only preparation that contains the 600 IU of vitamin D you need.
+The Institute of Medicine (IOM) recommends that teens get 600 IU (international units) of vitamin D per day.
+Ask your doctor if you should take a daily multivitamin or vitamin D-only preparation that contains the 600 IU of vitamin D you need.

 You may need even more than 600 IU if you have darker skin, live in areas with limited sunshine, have a condition that affects how well your body absorbs nutrients, or if tests show you have low vitamin D levels.
 Check with your doctor before taking higher doses, though.
 Vitamin D is a fat-soluble vitamin, meaning it gets stored in the body.
 In rare cases extremely large doses could build up to dangerous levels.